Fujinokawa Seigō: Professional career

-In the July 2025 tournament rankings announced on 30 June, he made his debut in the makuuchi division, and it was announced that he would change his shikona from Wakaikari to Fujinokawa, the traditional shikona of the Isenoumi stable.
+When the rankings for the July 2025 tournament were revealed on June 30, his debut in the top makuuchi division was confirmed, and it was announced that he would change his shikona from Wakaikari to Fujinokawa, the traditional shikona of the Isenoumi stable.
 He is the sixth wrestler to use the name "Fujinokawa"; this marks the first time in nine tournaments since the January 2024 tournament that a wrestler with a shikona ending in "kawa" that is not derived from his real name has returned to the rankings.
-He was ranked 14th in the west maegashira division, he pushed out Hidenoumi on the third day to win his first makuuchi match.
+On the third day, he pushed out Hidenoumi to win his first makuuchi match.
 He continued to win, and on the 13th day, with a record of 7 wins and 5 losses, he was given a walkover victory when his opponent, Takerufuji, withdrew from the tournament.
-He also won his last two matches to finish with ten wins and was awarded the Kanto-sho (Fighting Spirit Prize).
+He also won his last two matches to finish with ten wins and five losses and was awarded the Kanto-sho (Fighting Spirit Prize).